Teachable![]() |

 Teachable is a platform for developing and selling online classes that users can access from anywhere in the world.
 They agree that everybody has useful capabilities and knowledge to share.
 You can share your opinions with those who want to know by designing a visually beautiful course platform.

-You could use Zapier to connect many more applications, such as Facebook Pixel, Google Analytics, and hundreds of others.
-You could also link your social marketing program, such as ConvertKit, to automatically send alerts and notifications to the participants as well as other information by adding them into a series.
+You can use Zapier to connect various applications such as Facebook Pixel and Google Analytics.
+It also allows you to integrate your marketing program, like ConvertKit, to automatically send alerts and notifications to participants.

-You may communicate with the other trainers throughout the Udemy community, including that of the Facebook group, to get support or feedback as you develop your curriculum.
-The Instructor Support Team is open 24 hours per day, 7 days per week, but it seems that you must apply for a ticket number rather than speaking with them directly.
-Consult the Teacher Hub support center or enter Studio U for mentor assistance as an alternative.
+You can connect with other trainers in the Udemy community, including the Facebook group, for support and feedback while developing your curriculum.
+The Instructor Support Team is available 24/7, but you need to submit a ticket to contact them.
+For further assistance, consult the Teacher Hub or access Studio U for mentor support.

 Teachable staff tracks all 24 hours a day, 7 days a week to ensure that any issues are resolved quickly and that the school remains available at all times.
 You will also receive updates instantly and automatically, without the need for a manual upgrade.

 So now that I’ve shared all the good and the bad points.
-You might be wondering which platform to choose, to be honest, both platforms have their ups and downs.
-Me, I personally like Teachable the most since this platform the most freedom and advantages with fewer restrictions as compared to Udemy.
+You might be wondering which platform to choose.
+To be honest, both platforms have their ups and downs.

-If you would like to get started creating your first online course Teachable is the best way to go.
-Comment down below your thoughts and opinions on what you think of both platforms.
+If you want to start creating your first online course, Teachable is the best way to do so.

 I used udemy once, But some courses are good but some aren’t that much worth it.